powsybl/powsybl-open-rao/docs/input-data/crac/csa.md

 </rdf:RDF>
 ```

 To be valid, the VoltageCNEC's `isInfiniteDuration` field must be set to `true`.
-It is missing or set to `false` it will
+If it is missing or set to `false` it will
 be ignored.

 The CNEC's threshold value (in KILOVOLTS) is determined by the `value` field of the `VoltageLimit` and must be positive.
-Whether this is the maximum or minimum threshold of the CNEC depends on the `OperationalLimitType`'s `direction`:
+Whether this is the maximum or minimum threshold of the CNEC depends on the `OperationalLimitType`'s `limitType`:

-- if the `direction` is `high`, the maximum value of the threshold is `+ normalValue`
+- if the `limitType` is `highVoltage`, the maximum value of the threshold is `+ normalValue`
-- if the `direction` is `low`, the minimum value of the threshold is `- normalValue`
+- if the `limitType` is `lowVoltage`, the minimum value of the threshold is `- normalValue`

-The VoltageCNEC's network element is determined by the `OperationalLimitSet`'s `Terminal`.
+The VoltageCNEC's network element is determined by the `OperationalLimitSet`'s `Equipment`.
 The latter must reference an
 existing BusBarSection in the network.

 ## Remedial Actions